higoncesar/canvas-flappy-bird/README.md

 <h1 align="center">Introduction</h1>

-I've always been curious about what it's like to develop a game, then why not challenge me a build one myself?
+I've always been curious about what it's like to develop a game, then why not challenge myself to build one ?
 And this repository is the result, my own [FlappyBird](https://en.wikipedia.org/wiki/Flappy_Bird).
 It was developed using just Javascript, HTML (Canvas) and CSS.

-Did you feel like playing?
+Do you feel like playing?
 Just [click here](https://higoncesar.github.io/canvas-flappy-bird/) and enjoy.

 <p align="center">
   <img align="center"  height="450" src="./assets/demo.gif"/>